OpenM-Project/BEAMinject/README.md

 The patcher supports ARM from the source.
 The emulation layer does not affect patching, and ARM versions of the game are still supported.

 ## :page_with_curl: License
-All code and assets are licensed under The Unlicense.
+All code and assets are licensed under MIT license, see more at the [LICENSE](LICENSE) file.